Combined Bachelor of Arts and Master of Arts Degree in Women’s Studies

 - At least 12 credit hours in undergraduate courses that count for Women’s Studies credit, including courses taken in the semester of application

-- Letters of recommendation from three faculty affiliated with Women’s Studies, including at least one of which must be from a member of the core Women’s Studies faculty
+- Letters of recommendation from three faculty members, including at least one who is a member of the core Center faculty

-- 2-4 page statement of purpose describing the student’s academic goals, long-term career goals, and how theese relate to the MA in Women’s Studies
+- 2-4 page statement of purpose describing the student’s academic goals, long-term career goals, and how these relate to the MA in Women’s Studies